Last updated on April 16th, 2026 at 06:29 pm

 Heritage Hotel Santa Lucia

-Heritage Hotel Santa Lucia is the best boutique hotel in Split Old Town, set on a gorgeous square combining style and elegance – I’ve visited for drinks and sunset on the rooftop terrace, and it’s easily one of my favourite places in the city!
+Heritage Hotel Santa Lucia is the best boutique hotel in Split Old Town, set on a gorgeous square combining style and elegance – I’ve visited for drinks and sunset on the rooftop terrace, and loved the ambience and location, a great experience!

 Golden Gate – private luxury rooms

-Vestibul Palace, a small luxury hotel set in the heart of Diocletian’s Palace, highlights include stylish rooms and a beautiful, atmospheric square, where an amazing breakfast is served every morning, one of the most popular places to stay in Split for couples!
+Vestibul Palace is a small luxury hotel in the heart of Diocletian’s Palace with a charming square setting, where an amazing breakfast is served every morning, making it one of the most popular places to stay in Split for couples!

-Porto Nativo sits on a charming cobbled street corner, with three reasonably priced Mediterranean-style rooms all decked out in dreamy boho-luxe furnishings, perfect for independent, central stays – it’s really lovely!
+Porto Nativo sits on a pretty cobbled street corner offering three incredible and newly renovated Mediterranean-style rooms all decked out in dreamy boho-luxe furnishings, a wonderful, affordable luxury base for independent travellers!

 SPLIT RIVA – RIVIERA

-Best place to stay in Split for sea views!
+Best place to stay in Split for sea views & vibes!

-Split’s popular and vibrant Riva sits directly in front of the Diocletian’s Palace wall, which is the place for long lunches, sunset drinks and people watching – see the above picture featuring the Olive Tree terrace, I’ve spent a lot of time here!
+Split’s popular and vibrant Riva sits directly in front of Diocletian’s Palace wall, where you can enjoy long lunches, sunset drinks, and people-watching – see the picture above featuring the Olive Tree terrace; I’ve spent a lot of time here, it’s a great spot to relax!

-This waterfront area is one of Croatia’s most beautiful, with a lovely palm tree-lined prom, sea-facing terraces and stunning Venetian buildings – and some of those house super large apartments like pretty Adriatik Lux Riva!
+This waterfront area is one of Croatia’s most beautiful, with a lovely palm tree-lined prom, sea-facing terraces and impressive Venetian architecture – and some of those house super apartments like Split’s Finest Apartment, right on the most attractive part of the Riva.

 WHERE TO STAY IN SPLIT RIVA